mixach333/ShoeStore/README.md

 <p align="center"><img src="https://i.postimg.cc/Hn6fN54W/Screenshot-20230126-174937.png"/></p>

-- The user is navigated to this screen when succesfully logged in
+- The user is navigated to this screen when successfully logged in
 - Clicking the "GO TO INSTRUCTIONS" button navigates the user to screen with instructions.

 ##